2020 Wildfire Mitigation for Utilities Conference

 In the West, wildfires are increasing in both frequency and severity, and electrical companies operating in wildfire-prone areas face significant risks.
 Utilities must take measures to reduce exposure and mitigate financial liability.

-This summit will bring together utility personnel from Western states to collaborate and discuss:
+Join this online summit to participate as utility personnel from Western states collaborate and discuss:

 - Infrastructure Enhancements to Reduce Risk of Wildfires

 - Key Objectives of Utility Wildfire Mitigation Plans

 - Wildland-Urban Interface and Challenges of Vegetation Management

 The post-event workshop will focus on financial risk management.
 Recent catastrophic wildfires attributed to utilities have caused billions of dollars in property damage, leading to increased costs for utilities, credit downgrades, and bankruptcy.
 This workshop will detail the complicated issues surrounding utilities and the costs associated with wildfire risks.

 At EUCI’s online Wildfire Mitigation for Utilities Symposium, utility and industry professionals, wildfire experts, and thought leaders from across the West will inform and engage each other about the challenges of wildfires and share their best practices and lessons learned, as well as sharing cutting-edge technology that can help us better manage these disasters.